 Heating water in your house requires a lot of electricity.
 In fact, roughly 12 percent of an average home’s energy consumption is spent heating water.
 How much energy your own water heater consumes depends not only on how much hot water you use but also on the type of water heater you install.
 As such, when it’s time to install a new water heater in your home, it’s important to compare multiple options before making a final purchasing decision.

-Solar energy renewable certificates (SRECs) are some of the most attractive solar incentives available in the United States.
-Many states with renewable portfolio standards (RPS) have special “solar carve outs” that require a certain amount of energy production to come from solar.
-These states use SRECs as a way to promote solar installations and compensate system owners for the energy their panels generate.
+Solar energy renewable certificates (SRECs) are some of the most attractive solar incentives available in the country.
+Many states with renewable portfolio standards (RPS) have special “solar carve-outs” that require a certain amount of a utility’s energy production to come from solar.
+In these states, utility companies meet the requirement by purchasing SRECs from people producing solar energy.

 If you own a home, you’ve probably experienced the shock of opening your monthly electricity bill in the mail and seeing a dollar total that is higher than you expect.
 It’s a common part of home ownership, and one that you can hear homeowners lamenting as electricity rates increase – “Why is my electric bill so high?
 Why does it keep going up?”.

 Installing solar panels requires electrical and construction work.
 With this type of work comes safety concerns, and as such, your local government and utility company need to ensure that your solar energy system meets specific electrical and building codes before it goes live.